Lucia's Blog: 2022-09-11

 Revelation 2:10

 The apostle John made a profound statement to the church at Smyrna in Revelation 2:10.
 John’s inspired words to the church at Smyrna must compel Christians to be faithful to God in whatever they do.
 Sadly, God’s faithful servants are a minority in the church today.
-We often forget that God commands that we serve Him heartily.
+We often forget that God commands us to serve Him heartily.
 God wants us to be faithful unto death to receive our crown of life.
 Our faithfulness to God demands strong personal commitment.

 "And whatever you do, do it heartily, as to the Lord and not to men."
 (Colossians 3:23